Ughtred Kay-Shuttleworth, 1st Baron Shuttleworth: Family

+His granddaughter by his youngest daughter Catherine was Freydis Sharland, an Air Transport Auxiliary pilot during the Second World War and one of the first women to earn RAF wings.

-Richard's younger brother, Ronald, the third Baron, was killed in North Africa in 1942.
+Richard's younger brother, Ronald Kay-Shuttleworth, 3rd Baron Shuttleworth, was killed in North Africa in 1942.
 The barony passed to Ronald's first cousin, Charles, the fourth Baron Shuttleworth.
 He was badly injured in the Second World War, losing one leg and the use of the other.
 He moved to another home, Leck Hall at Leck, Lancashire, on his estates, which was more convenient to his disability, leaving his aunt Rachel to continue living at Gawthorpe Hall until her death in 1967.
 The estate became a National Trust property in 1970.